kentshenlim/chem-store-inventory/README.md

 ## TODO

 - TODO: responsive
-- TODO: create chemical something is wrong
-- TODO: sidebar hidden at LHS at mobile, expand at wide screen
 - TODO: on this page at RHS when widest
 - TODO: dark mode toggle
 - TODO: turn off spacing of access denied when screen large enough